 - sporting event tickets

-Take every opportunity to praise them.
+Take every opportunity to praise drivers.

 Everyone wants a pat on the back, even you.
 So it’s easy to understand why your drivers want one, too.
 Like the reward system, verbally acknowledging the results from the implementation of your new technology with your drivers will not only leave them feeling encouraged, but it also aids in retention.
 When you highlight the quick wins with someone working on adopting new practices it makes their progress meaningful3.